DannyGaev/FORTHify/README.md

 - '>': Greater than.
 - '<=': Less than or equal to.
 - '>=': Greater than or equal to.
-- FORTHify is expected to support an even more extensive amount of operations soon!
+- FORTHify is expected to support a more extensive amount of operations soon!

 ## License